 Living with Chronic Migraine: Speech & Migraine Quotes

 I was asked to tell my story about living with chronic migraine at the Miles for Migraine inaugural walk/run in Cleveland.
 In the speech, I named my support system “My Migraine Lifers.”
 It’s a migraine quote I think I’ll use going forward.
-I feel honored to be a voice for all of us who live our Migraine Lives and all of those who fight by our sides.
+I feel honoured to be a voice for all who live our Migraine Lives and those who fight by our sides.

 I think it’s amazing how all of our stories are so different, yet we have some things in common:

 I’ve thrown up 3 times on my way to work with a migraine and had my boss tells me he “had a headache too.”

 I know I’m not the only one who fights this stigma.

 I’ve lost friendships and missed events, both big and small.